pr9000/doclang/iso-standard.md

 - Rotated rectangle: Exactly 8 consecutive `location` tokens are required in order x0, y0, x1, y1, x2, y2, x3, y3; the segment (x0, y0)→(x1, y1) lies along the bottom edge in reading order.
 - Geometric elements should appear in reading order when possible.

+#### Temporal Validation

+- Components: Timestamps are encoded with `hour`, `minute`, and `second` tokens in strict order.
+- Ranges: `hour.value` is a non-negative integer; `minute.value` and `second.value` are integers in [0, 59].
+- Point: Exactly 3 consecutive tokens are required (hour, then minute, then second).
+- Interval: Exactly 6 consecutive tokens are required: start triplet followed by end triplet.
+- Normalization: Out-of-range carry is not allowed; producers MUST pre-normalize values (e.g., 61 minutes becomes 1 hour and 1 minute).
+- Monotonicity (intervals): End time MUST be greater than or equal to start time when converted to total seconds.
+- Placement: Timestamp tokens MAY only appear on block-level elements and MUST precede textual content and inline formatting when present.
+- Coexistence: When both spatial and temporal tokens are present, both appear before content; relative order has no semantic effect.
+- Granularity: Precision is to whole seconds; sub-second precision is not defined in this version.
+- Interpretation: Values are relative to a media timeline (not wall-clock), so dates/time zones do not apply.

 #### Content Validation

 - Text content must be valid Unicode (excluding null character)